Find Affordable College Courses

 Read full report on Psychology at University of North Alabama

-With a ranking of #6, Auburn University at Montgomery did quite well on this year’s most popular schools for psychology students working on their master’s degree.
-Located in the medium-sized city of Montgomery, AUM is a public college with a moderately-sized student population.
+Auburn University at Montgomery came in at #6 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Alabama ranking.
+Located in the city of Montgomery, AUM is a public college with a medium-sized student population.

 Of the 9 students majoring in psychology at AUM, 11% are male and 89% are female.